derealthink/cub3d/Readme.md

-*This project has been created as part of the 42 curriculum by <aielo>aielo, <uponci>uponci*
+*This project has been created as part of the 42 curriculum by <aielo>aielo and <uponci>uponci.*

 ## Description

-We must create a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective.
+Using miniLibX and ray-casting principles we must create a “realistic” 3D graphical representation of a maze from a first-person perspective, modelled on the style of Wolfenstein 3D.

-We have to create this representation using the ray-casting principles.

 ## Instructions
 The program displays the image in a window and respects the following rules: